TheDiamondOG/CrossEnv/README.md

 This is a cross-platform environment variable editor, it works on Windows and Linux.
 I don't have a Mac and I don't want to test it on there.
 If you are editing or adding local variables you do not need to root/admin.
 You will need it if you are editing and adding system-wide variables

+# Notes
+Local only works on the current run of the app

 # Requirements
 Python 3 and tk